daniliao/CookShorts/README.md

 TODO: Modify 'videoID' when YouTube Search API result is working

-## Use Gemini API to make recipe | Ingredients and Instructions
+## Use Gemini API to summarize transcript into ingredients and instructions

 ### Send transcript to SummarizeViewModel.swift for Gemini